rickylai248/rickylai248/README.md

 ### Hi there! 👋 I'm Ricky.

-I'm a second-year student at The University of British Columbia 🇨🇦 completing a Combined Major in Computer Science and Business, and I'm passionate about technology :octocat:, volunteering to help impoverished individuals in need, and learning new exciting things as a full-stack software / front-end developer!
+· I'm a second-year student at The University of British Columbia 🇨🇦

+· Completing a Combined Major in Computer Science and Business

+· I'm passionate about technology :octocat:, volunteering to help impoverished individuals in need, and learning new exciting things as a full-stack software / front-end developer!

 😇 Pronouns: he/him